Quist1996/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-echo $((BREATH**LOVE)),script that prints the result of POWER divided by DIVIDE, followed by a new line echo $((2#$BINARY))script that converts a number from base 2 to base 10. echo {a..z}{a..z} | tr ' ' '\n' | grep -v "oo",script that prints all possible combinations of two letters, except ooo. print "%2.f\n" $NUM,script that prints a number with two decimal places, followed by a new line.
+echo $((BREATH**LOVE)),script that prints the result of POWER divided by DIVIDE, followed by a new line echo $((2#$BINARY))script that converts a number from base 2 to base 10. echo {a..z}{a..z} | tr ' ' '\n' | grep -v "oo",script that prints all possible combinations of two letters, except ooo. printf "%2f\n" $NUM script that prints a number with two decimal places, followed by a new line.